It’s difficult for me to picture how I will be when this blog post is posted. My son, Bruce, will be a week old and I will be exhausted.

-This is equivalent to your initial investment on a real estate.
-When you sell the house, you can take your initial investment out tax free.
+This is equivalent to your initial investment in real estate.
+When you sell the house, you can take your initial investment out tax-free.

 All we know is that by the end of 18 years, without refinancing to purchase another property, this house will be mostly paid off.

 All we need is to refinance the house, take out a portion of the equity for her education.

 If we are lucky enough, there can be some appreciation on the house every year.
 For 18 years with 3% appreciation, this house can be worth $211K more than what it is worth today.

 This house will also help her to fund her first house on her own.
 With detached Toronto houses worth over $1million today, it will be extremely difficult for the next generation to own a home by themselves.
 Unfortunately, that seems to be a trend everywhere.
 The younger generations are going to struggle to live in the future.
 House prices are constantly rising, meaning that people will have to settle for less in their first home.
 We’re lucky to have this current property to fund her first home when she’s older.
 As the house should be easy enough to purchase, she should only have to buy some other necessities before she can move in.
 For example, she’ll need to try and find an internet and phone provider when she moves into her first home in the future.
 They should be able to provide her with an internet connection and a phone.
 Of course, there are other necessities too!
 However, we don’t need to worry about those necessities just yet.